 One time, I felt bad for Mr. FAF and bought him some nice t-shirts.
 Contrary to my expectations, Mr. FAF didn’t seem too happy.
 He complained that it was a waste of money and told me to return them.
 When I bring him free T-shirts, however, I always see a big smile on his face.

-Mr. FAF has gained a lot of weight since we got married.
+Mr. FAF has gained a lot of weight (almost 30 lbs) since we got married.
+I’m not sure how it all happened.
+But one day Mr. FAF hopped on the scale and told me about his weight discovery.
 He can now fit into only two pairs of jeans we bought from Old Navy for $25/each four years ago.
-And that’s enough jeans/pants for him.

-Despite his obsession with Nike, Mr. FAF manages to rein it in and spend money on things that are more important for us (i.e. mortgage, dinner dates for both of us).
+Despite his obsession with Nike, Mr. FAF manages to rein it in and spend money on things that are more important to us (i.e. mortgage, dinner dates).
 He gets his priorities right.
-And for that, he deserves the title of a frugal husband and a family man.
+And for that, he deserves the title of a frugal husband and a family man at the FAF household.